Last Updated: June 4, 2025 by TRUiC Team

 Wondering how to start an LLC in South Carolina?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the South Carolina Secretary of State ($110 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the South Carolina Secretary of State.
+The cost to form an LLC in South Carolina is $110.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized South Carolina LLC formation service (recommended).